SacDeNoeuds/unhoax/docs/why-yet-another.md

 ## … and so on

-This applies for Effect, decoders, @arrirpc/schema, etc…
+This applies for `effect`, `decoders`, `@arrirpc/schema`, etc…

 When working on a production application, it means I have no choice but having doomed unreadable types.
 Needless to say it does not help my daily life.

 The only nice library I have seen regarding the type system is [ts.data.json](https://github.com/joanllenas/ts.data.json). `unhoax` brings the same goodies and a lot more utilities and safety-by-default for the same bundle size (~5kB).

-## What about ArkType, rescript schema & co?
+## What about ArkType, ReScript Schema & co?

 They _compile_ schemas instead of parsing at runtime.
 Which tends to delegate bundle size on you instead of the library and **requires** a compile step, while JavaScript is an interpreted language.

-Node now supports natively TypeScript by _stripping type annotations_, not _compiling the code_.
-So I'd rather avoid making a compile step necessary.
+NodeJS now supports natively TypeScript by _stripping type annotations_ (transpiling), not _compiling the code_.
+Transpiling is in general a common practice, so I'd rather avoid making a compile step necessary.

 Use those if you _absolutely **need**_ a lightning-fast super-quick library because your environment has some response time specificities.
 I would redirect you to the [runtime benchmarks](https://moltar.github.io/typescript-runtime-type-benchmarks/) to pick your best option, and get prepared to facade to interchange it as soon as a faster lib comes out.